ceph/ceph-csi/docs/design/proposals/stateless-csi-plugin.md

   intends to store multiple cluster information.
 - Need to determine and understand how to share config maps and secrets across namespaces in the CO environment
-- Ceph pool names seem arbitrarily long, need to investigate if pools also have an unique ID that can be leveraged
 - Topology constraints as supported by CSI spec, seem to indicate that the CSI plugin can support provisioning volumes for specific zones, which in turn means the ability to process a request from a zone and choose a cluster that